trueos/pcbsd/src-qt5/docs/controlpanel.rst

 that they check the "Stealth Session" box in the login menu, a temporary, encrypted zvol is created, mounted, and used as a temporary home directory.
 When the user logs out, the zvol is destroyed, along with the contents of that temporary home directory.
 This allows a user to temporarily use a PC-BSD® system without leaving any data from their login session on the PC-BSD® system.
 This can be useful, for example, to allow a publicly accessible system to support multiple, transient users.
 It also allows you to login and run applications as if on a fresh system each time.
-Should the system be rebooted before you logout of the stealth session, the onetime key is lost, rendering the data useless.
+Should the system be rebooted before you logout of the stealth session, the one-time key is lost, rendering the data useless.
 A stealth session is similar to a web browser's private mode, except for your entire desktop session.

 .. warning:: if you log into a stealth session, do not save any data to your home directory as it will be destroyed at logout.
 If your intent is to safely interact with a